 For gas chromatography it can be beneficial to employ mass flow sensors, rather than volumetric flow, as gas densities vary as a function of temperature.
 For field instruments that may be vulnerable to extreme environmental fluctuations, this can lead to serious errors in the measurements.4

-Mass flow sensors perform as a key diagnostic on gas chromatography machines, as decreased flow rates can signal blockages in the line or an undesired build-up of contaminants on the column, which could result in decreased sensitivity or the contamination of measurements.
+Mass air flow sensors perform as a key diagnostic on gas chromatography machines, as decreased flow rates can signal blockages in the line or an undesired build-up of contaminants on the column, which could result in decreased sensitivity or the contamination of measurements.

 By analyzing air flow rates through devices, mass air flow sensors can be utilized to establish not only whether leaks are present, but additionally to characterize the magnitude of the leak.

-Devices that enable both the quick detection and characterization of the leak size are specifically beneficial when possibly flammable and hazardous gases are involved, as this offers important information for the most efficient and safest response to a leak incident.
+Air flow sensor measures that enable both the quick detection and characterization of the leak size are specifically beneficial when possibly flammable and hazardous gases are involved, as this offers important information for the most efficient and safest response to a leak incident.

-This saves a lot of time and takes away one possible source of error.6 Although such sensors are not exactly as inexpensive as pressure-decay devices in terms of the initial investment, their enhanced accuracy, reliability, and decreased measurement times mean that mass air flow leak testers are commonly used.
+This saves a lot of time and takes away one possible source of error.6 Although such air flow sensors are not exactly as inexpensive as pressure-decay devices in terms of the initial investment, their enhanced accuracy, reliability, and decreased measurement times mean that mass air flow leak testers are commonly used.

 Heating, ventilation and air conditioning (HVAC) systems now often contain mass air flow sensors as improper air flow settings and the loss of refrigerant gases can both become expensive costs.
-Monitoring the flow rate output of HVAC systems is also practical in ensuring that buildings have adequate ventilation in order to keep air quality good.7
+Monitoring the flow rate output of HVAC systems is also practical in ensuring that buildings have adequate ventilation to keep air quality good.7

 Almost all fuel-injection system combustion engines in vehicles contain mass air flow sensors as a feature of their assembly.